weewx/weewx/docs/series_tags.md

 [[1614585600000.0, 58.2], [1614672000000.0, 55.8], [1614758400000.0, 59.6], [1614844800000.0, 57.8], [1614931200000.0, 50.2], [1615017600000.0, 42.0]]
 ```

-#### Example: series with aggregation, formatted as JSON, with unit conversion and rounding
+#### Example: series with aggregation, formatted as JSON, with unit conversion
 Suppose you want the results in °C, rather than °F. Then including a `.degree_C` between the
 `.series` and `.json` tags will give the desired results:
 ```